achuwilson/achuwilson.github.io/src/content/project/2020-in-hand-rolling/index.md

 ## Going Further

+ More experimentation, primarily on the following would be explored as time permits.
-More experimentation, 3D reconstruction using techniques using ICP.
+ - 3D reconstruction using techniques using ICP.
+ - Recursive Neural network to extract temporal data during rolling.

 </DIV>